All Episodes

 And I hope these guys demand everything from him that he purportedly knows.

-In case you're wondering what's going on here, an 18-year-old from Dallas, no, from Houston, called a little over a half hour ago after I had reported that the La Scala Opera in Milan is going to convert Gore's stupid lying piece of garbage movie on global warming into an opera.
+In case you're wondering what's going on here, an 18-year-old from Dallas, no, from Houston, called a little over a half hour ago after I had reported that the La Scala opera in Milan is going to convert Gore's stupid lying piece of garbage movie on global warming into an opera.

-Looking for Pockle Bell's Canon and D. I just requested it.
+Looking for Paclebill's Canon and D.

 I know I gave it to the broadcast engineer many, many moons ago, which would have been Kiki de la Garza.